requarks/wiki-docs/auth.md

 Select the user to edit and click on the **ON** switch next to the **Two Factor Authentication** row.

 The user will be required to setup 2FA on their account the next time they login.

+> At the moment, only the administrator can enable 2FA for a user.
+Users will be able to self-enable 2FA in a future release.
+{.is-info}

 ## Supported Methods